laurent-vouriot/Attention-visualization/README.md

 ## Some background

-First Attention pooling idea can be attributed to Nadaraya–Watson kernel Regression.
+Attention pooling concept can be attributed to Nadaraya–Watson kernel Regression.
 Nadaraya and Watson proposed to estimate $m$ as a locally weighted average, using a kernel as a weighting function :

 ```math